-Tina, 24, finds herself “alone in the world”.
-She reports that “people like me,” but says she has nothing in common with anyone.
-She admits to depression.
-She is lonely and comforts herself with television and her several pet cats.
-The therapist helps her uncover deep fears of abandonment, which Tina can trace to her childhood.
-Through therapy, and a support group recommended by her therapist, Tina is able to manage her considerable anxiety about meeting new people, and beings to form a few close friendships with other women, which form a foundation for a social support network that in turn provides the comfort and security she needs to continue building new relationships.
+- Fear of Abandonment - Tiana, 24, describes herself as "alone in the world."
+She reports that people like her, but says she has nothing in common with anyone.
+She describes symptoms of depression.
+She is lonely and comforts herself with television and her pet cats.
+A therapist helps her uncover deep fears of abandonment, which Tiana can trace to her childhood.
+Through therapy and a support group recommended by her therapist, Tiana is able to manage her anxiety about meeting new people and begins to form a few close friendships with other women, which form a foundation for a social support network that in turn provides the comfort and security she needs to continue building new relationships.

-Tim, 37, finds it very hard to keep a friendship going for more than a few months.
-He reports that at first, he gets along very well with other people, and that at work he is “the star of the office,” but that eventually his friends stop calling him and don’t return his calls, and he doesn’t know why.
+- Feelings of Superiority - Tim, 37, finds it very hard to keep a friendship going for more than a few months.
+He reports that, at first, he gets along very well with other people, and that at work he is “the star of the office,” but that eventually his friends stop calling him and don’t return his calls, and he doesn’t know why.
 The therapist encourages Tim to talk about the most important relationships he has lost, and together they discover that, in fact, his former friends have communicated to him their reasons for ending their relationship.
 The therapist helps Tim begin to uncover some distorted beliefs about himself; specifically, Tim considers himself smarter, and generally more important than other people, and has little concern for them.
-Under this, therapy reveals a deep sense of shame which Tim masks through his narcissistic beliefs and behaviors.
-Tim is able to recognize how badly he really feels about himself, and begins to develop empathy—for himself, and then for others—which helps him start on the road to more healthful self-image and relationships.
+Under this, therapy reveals a deep sense of shame, which Tim masks through self-aggrandizing beliefs and behaviors.
+Tim is able to recognize how badly he really feels about himself, and begins to develop empathy—for himself, and then for others—which helps him start on the road to a more healthful self-image and better relationships.